Orchestrating microservices and multi-container applications for high scalability and availability

 Development environment for Kubernetes

 In the development environment, Docker announced in July 2018 that Kubernetes can also run in a single development machine (Windows 10 or macOS) by simply installing Docker Desktop.
 You can later deploy to the cloud (AKS) for further integration tests, as shown in figure 4-25.

 Figure 4-25.
 Running Kubernetes in dev machine and the cloud

 Getting started with Azure Kubernetes Service (AKS)

-To begin using AKS, you deploy an AKS cluster from the Azure portal or by using th CLI.
-For more information on deploying an Azure Container Service cluster, see Deploy an Azure Kubernetes Service (AKS) cluster.
+To begin using AKS, you deploy an AKS cluster from the Azure portal or by using the CLI.
+For more information on deploying a Kubernetes cluster in Azure, see Deploy an Azure Kubernetes Service (AKS) cluster.

 There are no fees for any of the software installed by default as part of AKS.
 All default options are implemented with open-source software.
 AKS is available for multiple virtual machines in Azure.
 You're charged only for the compute instances you choose, as well as the other underlying infrastructure resources consumed, such as storage and networking.
 There are no incremental charges for AKS itself.

 For further implementation information on deployment to Kubernetes based on kubectl and original .yaml files, check the post on Setting eShopOnContainers up in AKS (Azure Kubernetes Service).